sean1516/HomeAssistant/README.md

 I think this is an often overlooked part of any internet connected project.
 I am far from a security expert, however, these are the steps I have taken to add some level of security to my Home Assistant instance.
 - Simple protections like enabling a [password](https://github.com/SilvrrGIT/HomeAssistant/blob/master/configuration.yaml#L45) and limiting the number of incorrect [login attempts](https://github.com/SilvrrGIT/HomeAssistant/blob/master/configuration.yaml#L48).
 - Anything that doesn't need an internet connection is blocked from any inbound or outbound traffic at the router level.
-- Using the tools in PFSense I block a large amount of traffic from ever reaching my network using PFblockerNG, Suricata and a combination of published lists, and custom rules.
 - Failed login attempts to the Home Assistant Front end generate a [notification](https://github.com/SilvrrGIT/HomeAssistant/blob/master/automation/pc_security.yaml#L23) to me with the source IP.
 - My Home Assistant Traffic is encrypted with [Let's Encrypt](https://letsencrypt.org/).
 I used [this guide](https://github.com/SilvrrGIT/HomeAssistant/wiki/Let's-Encrypt-Setup-(Hassbian,-Python-Virtual-Environment)) to get it setup on Hassbian and now use the [DuckDNS](www.home-assistant.io/addons/duckdns/) add-on in Hass.io to do the same thing.
 - [Test your security and test it often](https://community.home-assistant.io/t/test-your-security-and-test-it-often/76354).